mostlybob/dockersnips/README.md

 Attaching to a running container allows you to, in a sense, `ssh` into the container and interact with the running instance.
 This is another area where I've had mixed results.
 In some other tutorial projects, I found this method would not attach to the container.
 My bet is that it has to do with the running process.
 For the purposes of this document, I intentionally created a simple container that's running `sh`, so I can easily attach to it.
 This one of those areas that will probably develop as my experience with Docker grows.

 > As with all `docker` commands the help for the command can be viewed with `docker help <command>`.
-As with a lot of these styled help messages, they're more pointers for further reference or a shorthand reminder for the more experienced among us.
+Like a lot of these styled help messages, they're more pointers for further reference or shorthand reminders for the more experienced among us.

 Issue the command: